Jozefina321/Getting-and-Cleaning-Data-Repo/CodeBook.md

 * `Subject`: `subject_train.txt`, `subject_test.txt`
 * `Features`: `X_train.txt`, `X_test.txt`

-# DOWNLOADING AND READING DATA as the first part of the script
+# Downloading and reading data as the first part of the script

 The data was download from the following web:
 `https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip`through `fileUrl` function and subsequently unzipped.
 Reading the Activity, Subject and Features Data with `read.table()` function.

-# PROCESSING THE DATA as the second part of the script
+# Processing the data as the second part of the script

 `library(plyr)`
 1. Merges the training and the test sets to create one data set.